sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [SAP AI Launchpad]]

 Click on the **Workspaces** app.
-Click **Add** to create connection to SAP AI Core instance.
+Click **Add** to create connection to your SAP AI Core instance.

 !![image](img/ail/add.png)

-Enter the name of the connection `my-ai-core`.
-Fill other details from you SAP AI Core service key as marked in the image.
+Enter the name `my-ai-core` for the connection .
+Fill other details from your SAP AI Core service key as marked in the image.

 > **INFORMATION** If you find that a connection already exists in your SAP AI Launchpad then you may add your connection under a different name.
 You may add any number of connections to SAP AI Core instances in your SAP AI Launchpad (this may not be case if you are using Free Tier).